malramsay64/phd-thesis/04_Machine_Learning/results.md

 to sets of previously unlabelled features.
-The creation of the manually labelled dataset is a crucial part of the process, and @sec:unsupervised_learning presents a method for constructing this dataset for some unstructured crystal growth data.
+The creation of the manually labelled dataset is a crucial part of the process, and @sec:clustering presents a method for constructing this dataset for some unstructured crystal growth data.

 There are a wide range of algorithms